LaunchCodeEducation/web-fundamentals/assignments/html-me-something/README.md

 1. **Inform your local repo about the existence of your remote repo**

 	Now you have two repositories: the local one on your computer, and the remote one on Github.
-The next step is to sync them up.
+Now you need to sync them up.

 	The first step to syncing them is to give your local repo a *reference to* the remote repo.
 Using the `git remote` command, you can inform your local repo about the existence of the remote one.